rami-666/Task_Management/README.md

 -Only superusers have the ability to view and manage all tasks

-When saving a task, a celery worker (which is run on a different container) should be launched to send an automated email notifying the user of his new task
+When saving a task, a Django Signal detects this creation and launches a celery worker (which is run on a different container) should be launched to send an automated email notifying the user of his new task

 ![AUTOMATED EMAIL](https://i.ibb.co/hLzgm1J/image.png)